christopwner/boomi-utils/README.md

 Requirements:
 * libxml2-utils
 * fluentd (log-* scripts)
+* fluent-cat plugin
+* fluentd elasticsearch plugin
+*** I reccomend using the ruby gem method to install fluentd and the plugins.
+I had issues getting fluent-cat to work right using TD-agent and other install methods.

 ## download-atom-log
 Download a given atom's container logs when provided a valid account and login.